spatialthoughts/qgis-tutorials/source/docs/3/nearest_neighbor_analysis.rst

 Nearest Neighbor Analysis (QGIS3)
 =================================

 GIS is very useful in analyzing spatial relationship between features.
 One such analysis is finding out which features are closest to a given feature.
 There are multiple ways to do this analysis in QGIS.
-In this tutorial, We will explore the **Distance to nearest hub** tool.
+You can do a spatial join using the **Join Attributes by Nearest** or get the distances to all features from another layer using the **Distance Matrix** tool from the Processing Toolbox.
+In this tutorial, we will explore a tool named **Distance to nearest hub** from the Processing Toolbox that can not only find the distance to the closest feature but join it with a line to it for visualizing the results.

 Overview of the task
 --------------------